airqo-platform/AirQo-experiments/reproducibility-template/readme.md

 ### `clean/`

 - If the analysis is not performed directly on raw data, this folder should contain "clean" (munged, combined) data.

+## `notebooks/`

+- Must contain Jupyer notebooks.
+- There must (at a minimum) be clear seperation of function between data download, data munging and analysis.
+In the case of Jupyter notebooks these may be seperate headings, for scripts they may be seperate files.

+## `scripts/`

+- Must contain Python scripts.
+- There must (at a minimum) be clear seperation of function between data download, data munging and analysis.
+In the case of Jupyter notebooks these may be seperate headings, for scripts they may be seperate files.
+- ToDo: Structure for tests and Python modules.

 ## LICENSE